Stephen-Seo/SFML_GameEngine/README.md

 This state must also be registered with the game engine.
 A new enum value must be added in `src/stateIdentifiers.hpp`, then the new state class must be registered to link it to that enum value.

-- Add an enum value representing the recently created State in `src/stateIdentifiers.hpp`
-- Register the state to this value in `src/game.cpp` in function `Game::registerStates()`
+- Register the state with the game
-    - For example, `stateStack.registerState<NewState>(States::NEW_STATE);` (assuming the created state is called `NewState` and its corresponding enum value is `NEW_STATE`)

-To start the game with a state, push a state to the state stack during initialization.
+Before the game runs, you must register states with the game via `Game`'s `registerState` public function.
+This can be done in your main function.
+If you have a `class SuperState : public State`, then in your main function, registering it would look like,
+`Game game;
+game.registerState<SuperState>("SuperState");`

+Note that you can give the state any name for the string parameter, just be sure to remember it by that name.

-- Push a state to the state stack in the end of `Game::registerStates()`
+- Manipulating the state stack
-    - For example, `stateStack.pushState(States::NEW_STATE);`

 Note that each state has protected functions requesting the stack to push a state, pop a state, or clear the stack.
 This is how you can switch between states during operation of a state.